jasoncodes/rescue_each/README.markdown

 # `rescue_each`
-## Rescue multiple exceptions when working with Enumerable objects.
+## Rescue multiple exceptions when enumerating over Enumerable or ActiveRecord objects.

 Say you have a batch rake task which runs from cron which consists of many independent tasks ran in a loop.
 These tasks could be anything from updating cached database entries to file conversions.